 “It’s very much the same as regular business law, but with some differences.
 While a business owner may plan one to three years ahead, a farmer plans one to three decades ahead.
 Successful farmers are successful business people.”

 When not in the office, Dan can be found at early morning meetings about irrigation and late-night seeding sessions.

 “I enjoy every aspect of what I do.
 Work is my play!”

-Dan also has three sons, and helps out with his eldest’s hockey team.
+Dan also has two sons and a daughter, and helps out with his eldest’s hockey team.
 He also enjoys skiing.